kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 **Data Prepper** (called OpenSearch Ingestion in AWS managed form) is a separate open-source data collector developed by AWS that feeds OpenSearch.
 Its pipeline model is oriented primarily toward observability data — log aggregation, metrics, and distributed trace ingestion via OpenTelemetry.
 Its sources tend to be log shippers (Fluent Bit, OTLP receivers, S3 log buckets), and its processor set is built around Grok parsing and log field normalization rather than document enrichment.

 For search ingestion specifically — reading from a SQL database, enriching with NLP, chunking for RAG, generating embeddings — Data Prepper has no equivalent built-in stage library.
 It can call external HTTP services via a generic processor, but the heavy lifting is left to you.
-It also does not target Solr or Elasticsearch outside the AWS ecosystem, and it is a long-running service rather than a bounded job that exits on completion.
+Its OpenSearch sink does support Elasticsearch 7.3+, but there is no Solr sink.
+It is also a long-running service rather than a bounded job that exits on completion.

 ---